 To register please visit www.gov.je/jerseytravel

 Wherever possible, please check-in online and print your boarding pass before travelling to the harbour.
 If this isn’t possible you can arrange to do this when you arrive at the harbour terminal.

-The most up-to-date official information about Coronavirus can be found online via the Government of Jersey’s website.
+The most up-to-date official travel information can be found online via the Government of Jersey’s website.
 This includes advice on how to protect yourself or if you require medical assistance.